A Guide About What is BR Tax Code and How Does it Impacts Your Tax Bill

 Do Self-Employed Individuals Receive a Tax Code?

 Self-employed individuals don’t receive a tax code.
-Instead, they are assigned a UTR (Unique Taxpayer Reference) and are responsible for submitting a Self-Assessment Tax Return.
+Instead, they are assigned a UTR (Unique Taxpayer Reference) and submit a Self-Assessment Tax Return.
+Unlike employed individuals, self-employed people don’t pay tax via PAYE, making the tax code SBR system irrelevant to them.

 You can also get help for simple self assessment tax scheme to know more about this.